MysticAx0lotl/Ruff-Platformer-Engine-GMS/README.md

 ## What is this?

-This is a physics engine demo, originally built in Scratch and based off of a old book I have.
+This is a platformer engine demo, originally built in Scratch and based off of a old book I have.
 The original project can be found [here](https://scratch.mit.edu/projects/114215238).

 ## If Gamemaker already has built-in physics, why does this exist?